-While Microsoft keeps its Windows computers up-to-date by pushing Major updates, Cumulative Updates and occasional Security updates, it also provides the option to Uninstall Updates.
+While Microsoft keeps Windows computers up-to-date by pushing Major, Cumulative and Security updates, it also provides the option to Uninstall Updates.

 Uninstall Updates in Windows 11/10

-If your computer appears to be underperforming or keeps running into problems after installing an update, you can Uninstall the updates and see if this helps in fixing the problem.
+If your computer is underperforming or running into problems after installing an update, you can Uninstall the updates and see if this helps in fixing the problem.

 1. Uninstall Cumulative Updates in Windows 11